cjand225/PokeVerse-API/README.md

 4. Run `go mod download` to download the required dependencies.
 5. Run `go run main.go` to start the API server locally.

-## Unit Testing

-To ensure the reliability of the PokéVerse API, unit tests have been implemented.
-You can run the unit tests by executing the following command in the project directory:

-`go test ./tests -v`

-Review the test results to ensure that all tests pass successfully.

 ## Contribution
 Contributions to the PokéVerse API are welcome!
 If you'd like to contribute, please follow these guidelines:
 - Fork the repository and create a new branch for your feature or bug fix.